Shlomo Ben-Yosef: Trial and execution

-Aftermath
+Aftermath and legacy

 Ben-Yosef's execution provoked outrage and mourning across the Yishuv.
 In Jerusalem and Tel Aviv, shops were closed and black flags were displayed from windows, and a demonstration against the execution in Tel Aviv was broken up by police.
 The British authorities imposed curfews in Tel Aviv and Jerusalem.
 A police guard was present at Ben-Yosef's funeral in Rosh Pina.

 There were demonstrations of mourning across Jewish communities in Europe, particularly in Poland, where synagogues throughout the country were jammed with mourners, and tens of thousands of Jews fasted in mourning accordance with a plea by the rabbinate.
 In Kaunas, all Jewish theaters were closed as memorial services were held, and in Amsterdam, a stone wrapped in a note protesting "the murder of Ben Joseph" was thrown by Dutch Zionists through a window of the British consulate.
 Ben-Yosef's mother received cables of condolence from around the world, and Betar promised her a lifetime pension and to secure her immigration to Palestine.

 The British policeman who served as Ben-Yosef's hangman, Inspector E.T.
 Turton, was fatally wounded in a Lehi bombing in 1942.
 His legs had to be amputated, and he died a week later.